Donor Profile

 How is Swedish ODA changing?

-Sweden has a long history of providing development assistance and, since 1975, the country has exceeded the UN target of 0.7% of GNI for ODA.
+Sweden has a long history of providing development assistance and, since 1975, has exceeded the UN target of 0.7% of ODA/GNI.
 However, in September 2022, Sweden's new right-wing government announced that it was ending the country's commitment to spend at least 1% of its GNI on ODA.
-Instead, Swedish ODA will be decoupled from a specific funding target and set at a fixed amount for three years to make spending more predictable.
+Instead, the government aims to decouple Swedish ODA from a specific funding target and set it at a fixed amount for three years (2023-2026) to make spending more predictable.

 Where is Swedish ODA allocated?

-Support for multilateral organizations is composed of earmarked funding channeled through multilateral organizations for specific sectors or regions as well as core funding to multilaterals.
+Support for multilateral organizations is composed of earmarked funding through multilaterals for specific sectors or regions, as well as core funding to multilaterals.

-Between 2014 and 2022, the cost of hosting refugees in Sweden accounted for a large share of the country’s reported ODA, peaking at US$2.7 billion in 2015 (34%), before gradually dropping to a decade low of US$88 million in 2021 (2% of total ODA).
+Between 2014-2022, the cost of hosting refugees in Sweden accounted for a large share of the country’s reported ODA, peaking at US$2.7 billion in 2015, or 34% of ODA, before gradually dropping to a decade low of US$88 million in 2021, or 2% of total ODA.
 The cost of hosting refugees rose again in 2022 to the highest level since 2018, reaching US$426 million.

 Bilateral Spending